Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: Model and Performance Metrics

 \section{Model and Performance Metrics}

-In this section we introduce the multiagent set covering problem and our game theoretic model for the design of local decision-making mechanisms \cite{Gairing09}.
+In this section we introduce the multiagent maximum coverage problem and our game theoretic model for the design of local decision-making mechanisms \cite{Gairing09}.
 Further, we define the objectives and performance metrics of interest, as well as provide a review of the relevant literature.